tmnaeem/blockchain-assignment-week1/README.md

 ## Part 1: Build Custom Image
-Checkout another git branch and name it “exercise” First step is to kill all running instances that Verify that the image and container is removed “docker ps” Rename the image to “simple-exercise”
+- Checkout another git branch and name it “exercise”
+- First step is to kill all running instances that
+- Verify that the image and container is removed “docker ps”
+- Rename the image to “simple-exercise”
-Expose the public port to a new port “9393”
+- Expose the public port to a new port “9393”
-Build the new image & Verify that the image is created Curl “http://0.0.0.0:9393”, alternatively you can copy and paste the url in your browser
+-Build the new image & Verify that the image is created
+- Curl “http://0.0.0.0:9393”, alternatively you can copy and paste the url in your browser

 ## Part 2: Networking
-Stop the running processes: create a new custom bridge network called “fabricnet”, & inspect the list of networks to verify that it’s created successfully
+- Stop the running processes: create a new custom bridge network called “fabricnet”, & inspect the list of networks to verify that it’s created successfully
-Start 2 containers with the “fabricnet” network and name them c1 & c2
+- Start 2 containers with the “fabricnet” network and name them c1 & c2
-Open the terminal or command prompt and sh into both containers and run “ping c1” from c2 container Run a “nslookup c1” form c2 container and explore the results.
+- Open the terminal or command prompt and sh into both containers and run “ping c1” from c2 container
+- Run a “nslookup c1” form c2 container and explore the results.

 ## Part 3: Mount Volumes
-Stop the running processes
+- Stop the running processes
-Using the same image, create a new container and define and mount the volume name “fabric-data” List the existing volumes to verify that its successfully created
+- Using the same image, create a new container and define and mount the volume name “fabric-data”
+- List the existing volumes to verify that its successfully created

-## Part 4: Create a docker-compose.yml file
+## Part 4: Services with docker-compose: Create a docker-compose.yml file

+ - Checkout another git branch and name it “compose”
+ - First step is to stop all running instances and remove the containers we just created
+ - Verify that the image and container is removed “docker ps”
-1. Write detailed development enviroment docker-compose commands following the specifications of docker compose version "3.8"
-2. Run `docker-compose build` then 'docker-compose up` to test and run a multi-container services [simple_server container and mongo database container]
-3. The docker-compose.yml file should encapsulate version (3.8), services (simple server & mongo), volume (fabric-data) & network (fabricnet)
+ - Write detailed development enviroment docker-compose commands following the specifications of docker compose version "3.8" -- Run `docker-compose build` then 'docker-compose up` to test and run a multi-container services -- The docker-compose.yml file should encapsulate version (3.8), services, volume  & network
-3. After successfully building the application.
-Test if you're able to submit formdata using postman
-4. Assessment completion
+ - Rename the simple_server container-name to “simple-exercise-app”
+ - Expose the public port to a new port “9944”
+ - Rename the image name to “simple-ex”
+ - Change the network tier to “simple-exe-tier”
+ - Change the storage volume to “simple-exe-data”
+ - Run the compose file to create new images and containers
+ - Verify that the container is created
+ - Curl “http://0.0.0.0:9944”, alternatively you can copy and paste the url in your browser
+ - Verify that you are getting the same custom response message

+ - Well done.
+You have successfully completed the	exercise

 ## Part 5: Submit